A Classical Analogue to the Standard Model, Chapters 4-11: Particle generations and masses; curved spacetimes and gravitation; heavy weak bosons: Lepton Mass Interaction

 As per \Eref{eq:compositeleptons}, the preons making up observable leptons are now eigenstates of this matrix $\K$, corresponding to the eigenvectors

 which are independent of $\theta_\ell$ and have eigenvalues $\bm{\{}k^{(\ell)}_i|i\in\{1,2,3\}\bm{\}}$ given by

 To reconstruct the lepton as a whole, recognise that for three preons at $\bm{\{}x_i|i\in\{1,2,3\}\bm{\}}$, with corresponding colours $c_i$, and with the preon at $x_1$ having a well-defined color, say $c_1=r$, colour neutrality and colour cycle invariance imply that a choice $c_2=g$, $c_3=b$ is equal up to a sign to the alternative choice $c_2=b$, $c_3=g$ (as this exchange corresponds to spatial exchange of two fermions), and thus it suffices to consider only one such colour assignment (say $c_2=g$, $c_3=b$) along with spatial permutations.
 Putting preon~1 into a superposition of colour states then corresponds to a superposition of cyclic spatial rearrangements of the members of the triplet, with colours $c_1=r$, $c_1=g$, and $c_1=b$ corresponding to colour assignments \emph{with respect to spatial co-ordinate $x$} of $rgb$, $gbr$, and $brg$ respectively.
-It follows that for leptons, colour superselection need \emph{not} be violated, and instead the different spatial configurations of colours on the preon triplet are eigenvectors of a matrix $\K^{(3)}$ with eigenvalues identical to those of $\K$.
-It appears unlikely that a similar recovery of colour superselection can be achieved for the quarks.
+It follows that for leptons, the different spatial configurations of colours on the preon triplet are eigenvectors of a matrix $\K^{(3)}$ with eigenvalues identical to those of $\K$.

-Having established through colour cycle invariance that the matrix $\K$ acts identically on all constituents of a lepton, and through \fref{fig:ActionOfK} that two copies of $\K$ act per QL photon interaction, it follows that the effect of matrix $\K$ is to contribute a factor of $[k^{(\ell)}_i]^2$ to the mass of a lepton of generation $i$.
+Having established through colour cycle invariance that the matrix $\K$ acts identically on all constituents of a lepton, and through \fref{fig:ActionOfK} that two copies of $\K$ act per pseudovacuum photon interaction, it follows that the effect of matrix $\K$ is to contribute a factor of $\big[k^{(\ell)}_i\big]^2$ to the mass of a lepton of generation $i$.
 It might seem problematic that for $\theta_\ell=-3\pi/4$, $k^{(\ell)}_1=0$, but it will be seen in \sref{sec:thetacorr} that $\theta_\ell$ acquires corrections from higher-order diagrams, resulting in $k _i>0~\forall~i$, so $k^{(\ell)}_1$ may be assumed real and positive, and this concern may be disregarded.